5G-MAG/Getting-Started/README.md

 * [36.212 - Multiplexing and channel coding](https://www.3gpp.org/ftp/Specs/archive/36_series/36.212)
 * [36.213 - Physical layer procedures](https://www.3gpp.org/ftp/Specs/archive/36_series/36.213)

+## 5G-MAG Reference Tools - How to participate
+We welcome everyone who is willing to contribute to the 5G-MAG Reference Tools.
+The participation is not limited to 5G-MAG members, quite the contrary we hope to attract researchers and independent developers into the community.
+5G-MAG sponsors the coordination of the development by providing a program management support.

+Please find all relevant information on how to contribute on our [website](https://www.5g-mag.com/reference-tools)

 ## 5G-MAG Reference Tools - How to setup
 Open Broadcast Edge Cache Appliance (OBECA) is a platform to